How Does Life Insurance Work?

 Once the benefits are paid out, it is within the hands of the beneficiary and there are – in most cases – no contracts in place requiring the money to be spent on certain services, debts, or items.

-Depending on the policy you choose, life insurance policies may pay out in the event the policyholder dies from natural causes, by accident, or through acts of suicide or homicide.
+Depending on the policy you choose, be it a universal, whole life, or term life, our Chicago agency’s life insurance policies may pay out in the event the policyholder dies from natural causes, by accident, or through acts of suicide or homicide.
 The policy must still be active at the time of death, however, for a claim to be considered valid.

 If the circumstances around the death are suspicious, the insurance company may delay payment to launch an investigation for more details.